arup-group/pqm-hellebores/CONTENTS.md

 ## .git/

-Contains the configuration, staging and commit history for version control
+Contains the configuration, staging and commit history for version control.

 ## configuration/